Calesi19/PNG-to-WEBP/README.md

 ![Banner](docs/banner.webp)

-Python script to convert png files into webp.
+Python script to convert image files into webp.
+This works with all image types, not just PNGs.

 # How to use